danmilldev/Resume/README.md

 - CurrencyChange ( A Currency changing application supports EUR USD and JPY and will be expected  to be out of date)
 - SimpleLibrary
 - CinemaTicketSystem

+## C# SQL & EF Core Console Applications

+- TaskManagerSQLProject (Simple Crud Application to retrieve edit and create new tasks in an MSSQL Database)